TheEightBot/enterprise-application-patterns-using-maui/navigation.md

-One of the NavigateToAsync methods, specified by the INavigationService interface, enables navigation data to be specified as an argument that\'s passed to the view model being navigated to, where it\'s typically used to perform initialization.
+One of the NavigateToAsync methods, specified by the INavigationService interface, enables navigation data to be specified as an argument that's passed to the view model being navigated to, where it's typically used to perform initialization.

-For example, the ProfileViewModel class contains an OrderDetailCommand that\'s executed when the user selects an order on the ProfileView page.
+For example, the ProfileViewModel class contains an OrderDetailCommand that's executed when the user selects an order on the ProfileView page.
 In turn, this executes the OrderDetailAsync method, which is shown in the following code example: